catuhub/xss_suggester/README.md

 # wapt_suggester
-A framework that suggests actions to perform during a web application penetration test, based on a multi-agent reinforcement learning environment
+A framework that suggests actions to perform during a web application penetration test, based on a multiobjective reinforcement learning environment

 ## Requirements
 Python 2.7